hpicgs/unCover/README.md

 only required for generation, however, fine-tuning the confidence thresholds to the used models will greatly benefit performance and is required to achieve good results.

+Alternatively if you are only interested as running the web interface you can use the provided Dockerfile for a quick deployment.

 ## Usage

 There are multiple ways to use unCover, depending on your use case.